Sumegh22/Learn-With-Sumegh/core-java-concepts/com.java01.oops.fundamentals/src/notes/oops-notes.md

 As stated earlier it is automatic process you do not have any control over it, but there could be certain operations or tasks that you would want to execute before your ibject is destroyed, you can put those operations in finalize

+### types of garbage collectors:

+**Serial Garbage Collector:** Suitable for small applications with low memory requirements.

+**Parallel Garbage Collector:** Also known as the throughput collector, it uses multiple threads to improve garbage collection performance for medium to large-sized applications.

+**Concurrent Mark-Sweep (CMS) Garbage Collector:** Designed for applications where low latency is crucial, it minimizes pauses by running most of its tasks concurrently with the application threads.

+**Garbage-First (G1) Garbage Collector:** Introduced in Java 7, it is a server-style garbage collector that aims to provide both low pause times and high throughput by dividing the heap into regions.

+Each garbage collector has its strengths and is suited for specific use cases, allowing developers to choose the one that best fits the application's requirements.

+### Ways to garbage collect an object in Java

+In Java, objects are automatically garbage collected by the Java Virtual Machine (JVM) when they are no longer reachable.
+However, developers can influence or expedite garbage collection in several ways:

+Nullifying References:

+	SomeClass obj = new SomeClass();
+	// do something with obj
+	obj = null; // Set the reference to null to make the object eligible for garbage collection

+Calling System.gc():

+	System.gc(); // Suggests to the JVM that it's a good time to run garbage collection

+Using Runtime.getRuntime().gc():

+	Runtime.getRuntime().gc(); // Similar to System.gc(), suggests garbage collection

+Weak References:
+Using weak references allows objects to be collected even if there are only weak references pointing to them.

+	WeakReference<SomeClass> weakRef = new WeakReference<>(obj);
+	obj = null;
+	// The object can be garbage collected if there are no strong references to it

+Phantom References:
+Similar to weak references, but with stricter constraints.
+Phantom references are enqueued after the object is finalized.

+	PhantomReference<SomeClass> phantomRef = new PhantomReference<>(obj, referenceQueue);
+	obj = null;
+	// The object can be collected, and the reference is enqueued for additional cleanup

+Finalization (Deprecated):
+Using the finalize() method (deprecated as of Java 9) to perform cleanup operations before an object is garbage collected.

+	@Override
+	protected void finalize() throws Throwable {
+	    // Cleanup operations
+	    super.finalize();
+	}

+Remember that explicitly invoking garbage collection methods (System.gc() or Runtime.getRuntime().gc()) doesn't guarantee immediate garbage collection, as the JVM decides when it's appropriate based on its internal algorithms.
+It's generally better to rely on the automatic garbage collection mechanisms unless there are specific reasons to intervene.

 **Note:** Hashcode is not an address of object

 ## Access mods: